2ndSightLab/ai-cfn/README.md

 # Related posts on writing code with AI
 https://medium.com/cloud-security/artificial-intelligence-2e97415216c0

-# Note: These scripts are for testing only.
-Production deployments have other considerations
-# as explained in these blog posts
+Note: These scripts are for testing only.
+Production deployments have other considerations as explained in these blog posts:

 https://medium.com/cloud-security/automating-cybersecurity-metrics-890dfabb6198

 # Instructions to Deploy a Static Website With a TLS Certificate and CLoudFront distribution